factly/vidcheck/website/docs/ecosystem/projects.md

 ## Counting India

-Counting India (CI) is the first major application developed as an initiative of Factly Tech Labs.
+Counting India (CI) is the first major application developed as an initiative of Factly Labs.
 CI makes data related to the States/Districts in India more accessible and understandable.
 The primary source of data for CI is the Census of India 2011 and other official sources.
 In CI, one can compare any two States/Districts side by side.
 One can also embed, access or download the data.

 We envision that every person who is interested in using data in their sphere of work will value CI’s platform.
 CI will also be a reliable resource for policy makers, journalists and researchers to explore and discover stories of public interest in India.